20 Steps for Coping With a Husband Always Complaining About Something

 But when it seems as though the complaints are constant and becoming small, almost like complaints merely to hear themself complain, the negativity can be a sign of something more profound.

-It’s essential to focus on where the complaints mean to be directed, whether work, relationship, showing signs that they’re in some way put upon.
+It’s essential to focus on where the complaints mean to be directed, whether work, relationship, or showing signs that they’re in some way put upon.

-6: Try to avoid internalizing the negative vibes
+6. Try to avoid internalizing the negative vibes

-Sometimes the negativity is rooted in an issue having nothing to do with the relationship or you, as the partner.
+Sometimes, the negativity is rooted in an issue having nothing to do with the relationship or you as the partner.

-As mentioned, it can be an underlying cause elsewhere, making it crucial that you not internalize the negativity – even if it is related to the relationship.
+As mentioned, it can be an underlying cause elsewhere, making it crucial that you not internalize the negativity, even if it is related to the relationship.

 These are merely problems that need working through.
 That doesn’t make you the cause or at fault.